TTH, NDPH & Other Primary Headaches

 - Thunderclap headache = SAH until proven otherwise.
 Even if the CT is negative, an LP is mandatory to exclude SAH.
 Only after comprehensive workup excluding all secondary causes can the diagnosis of “primary thunderclap headache” be applied — and this is rare.

-- RCVS is the most common cause of recurrent thunderclap headaches — triggered by vasoconstrictive substances (triptans, SSRIs, cannabis, cocaine), postpartum, or exertion/sexual activity.
+- RCVS is the most common cause of recurrent thunderclap headaches — triggered by vasoconstrictive substances (triptans, SSRIs, SNRIs, nasal decongestants/pseudoephedrine, sympathomimetics, amphetamines, cannabis, cocaine, immunosuppressants such as tacrolimus and cyclosporine), postpartum, or exertion/sexual activity.

 Hypnic Headache